isomerpages/nac-arh-redirect/index.md

 sections:
   - hero:
       title: ARH Subscribers Portal
-      subtitle: The portal has been incorporated with the NAC website with effect from 29 April 2023 to provide greater access and a more seamless user experience.
+      subtitle: This portal has been incorporated with the NAC website with effect from 29 April 2023 to provide greater access and a more seamless user experience.
       button: NAC's Website
       url: https://go.gov.sg/arh